-Over the course of more than ten years of posts, I have written little blurbs about any number of players and the statistics, injuries, or trivial items that involved them.
-Lately, I have had more fun trying to assemble biographies of the ballplayers who have wandered through more than 150 years of professional baseball.
-The posts listed below tend to be biographical in nature – some are full length essays, while others might be short blurbs about an event (Johnny Vander Meer’s other no-hitter, for example).
-Major League Baseball has seen more than 20,000 major leaguers – I have written fair sketches of about 205 of them.
-So – there is plenty of work to be done!!!
+Over the course of fifteen years of posts, I have written little blurbs about any number of players and the statistics, injuries, or trivial items that involved them.
+Lately, I have had more fun trying to assemble biographies of the ballplayers, mostly the obscure ones, who have wandered through more than 150 years of professional baseball.
+The posts listed below tend to be biographical in nature – most are full length essays, while others might be short blurbs about an event (Johnny Vander Meer’s other no-hitter, for example).
+Baseball has seen more than 20,000 major leaguers – I have written fair sketches of nearly 300 of them.
+So – there is plenty of research to be done!!!

 John Abadie